Experience, Expertise and Standards

 Do I need to refrigerate my FamilyCord Collection Kit?

 No, there is no need to refrigerate the collection kit and it should not be kept in freezing temperatures or extreme heat.
-FamilyCord features a patented state-of-the-art collection kit to provide maximum stem cell protection with temperature stabilizers provide 10 hours of protection against severe heat and cold while most other kits offer only 30 minutes.
-Your collection kit should be kept at room temperature both before and after your baby's cord blood and cord tissue collection.
+FamilyCord features a patented state-of-the-art collection kit to provide maximum stem cell protection with temperature stabilizers protecting against severe heat and cold.
+Your collection kit should be kept at room temperature both before and after your baby’s cord blood and cord tissue collection.

 When and how is the cord blood and/or cord tissue collected?